 Despite the risk of complications, most bacterial eye infections can be treated with antibiotic eye drops.
 Viral eye infections usually clear up without much intervention, but if severe, can be treated with antiviral eye drops.

 The doctor will also assess the underlying cause of the eye infection, and in certain cases, will prescribe oral medication in addition to combat the infection.

 Corneal abrasions are, simply put, scratches to the surface of the eye, common in children and caused by one of several things.
-These corneal abrasions occur when something gets into the eye, such as sand, dirt or other similar object.
-The injury itself can be painful, but in most cases, corneal abrasions heal within a few days without major complication or severity.
+These corneal abrasions occur when something gets into the eye, such as sand, dirt, or another similar object.
+The injury itself can be painful, but in most cases, corneal abrasions heal within a few days without major complications or severity.